ygbeal/TidyDataAssignment/README.md

 **Output:**

 1. tidy_data.txt file will be stored in your working directory under the /data/CourseProject/ folder.
 2. The size of the final tidy dataset is 180 rows by 68 columns.
-Column 1 contain the subject, column 2 contain the type of activity (6), the rest of the columns contain the mean of various data collected.
+Column 1 contain the subject, column 2 contain the type of activity (6), the rest of the columns contain the mean of various data collected and calculated.

 =================
 **R package required:**